I've been playing Magic: The Gathering for some time, and today I want to share my tricks.

 It may be a marginal advantage but it can be extremely useful for maintaining high pressure on the opponent or for speeding up the large creatures offered by red or other colours, especially green.
 It can also be useful in the equipment-themed red-white deck.

 The small bonus provided to the equipped creature's strength can also help meet pack tactics requirements.

 Owlbear is an excellent creature with a balanced power and toughness ratio for the cost we have to pay, the ability to draw a card is truly the icing on the cake.

 In this expansion there are not many creatures with trample and Owlbear is one of them, making it difficult for the opponent to block and fearsome with possible combat tricks.

-Elturgard Ranger is one of the few creatures with reach and allows us to field a total power and toughness of 6/3 at a cost of 5 split between two creatures.
+Elturgard Ranger is one of the few creatures with reach and allows us to field a total power and toughness of 6/3 for 5 splits between two creatures.

-This has several advantages, it can easily activate the pack tactics of our other cards or allows us to block two of the opponent's creatures if we are in defense.
+This has several advantages, it can easily activate the pack tactics of our other cards or allows us to block two of the opponent's creatures if we are in defence.

-Elturgard Ranger has also achieved that he can be very useful in some cases, too bad the constitution of 1 isn't much in his favor.
+Elturgard Ranger has also achieved that he can be very useful in some cases, too bad the constitution of 1 isn't much in his favour.

-Gnoll Hunter is a 2/2 at a cost of 2.
+Gnoll Hunter is a 2/2 for 2.
 Fair.
 At least in the beginning.

 Yes, because every time he attacks and pack tactics is triggered he gets slightly bigger and bigger.